azalea_world/

 121pub struct PartialEntityInfos {

-124 /// The entity id of the player that owns this partial world.
-This will
+122 /// The entity ID of the player that owns this partial world.

-125 /// make `RelativeEntityUpdate` pretend this entity doesn't exist so
+124 /// This will make `RelativeEntityUpdate` pretend this entity doesn't exist

 142 }